sqlitebrowser/website/README.md

 Docker encapsulates all the necessary tools for running Hugo into a single container without affecting any other software on the host operating system.
-This is also important because Hugo versions don't always preservee backward compatibility.
+A Docker container also "locks in" all the versions of the tools so you can be sure that they all work together, and that all your collaborators are always using the same versions of the tool.
-Using Docker ensures that you and all your collaborators are always using the same versions of the tool.
+This is also important for this website because Hugo versions don't always preserve backward compatibility.

 To use Docker, install it on your computer using any of the guides on the Internet.